algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Functional-Specifications/functional.md

 In this section, we will list the constraints and assumptions that we have made for our project.
 The constraints and assumptions are the following:
 - If we forgot to implement a function, it will not be possible to use it in F# and maybe it will create an error.
 - The binding generator should validate all input and reject any that does not meet specific requirements or may be harmful.
--  We cannot allocate new memories during the compilation of the code.
-We cannot use malloc such as “New” in C. Like HARFANG®3D is used mainly for industry it is mandatory to deal with this.

 # Security
 For the security part, we haven't added anything new that is not already implemented in the current version of FABGen: